Get the Best NJ Home Loan

 – Total Expense Ratio is the percentage of your gross monthly income it takes to pay your house payment plus other monthly payments you make, such as car payments, credit card debt and student loans.

-– Cash Reserves are the money you have left in the bank after your New Jersey or New York mortgage loan, or refinance mortgage loan closes.
+– Cash Reserves are the money you have left in the bank after your New Jersey mortgage loan, or refinance mortgage loan closes.
 Cash in the bank is very important in case you run into unforeseen circumstances.
 Usually, two months worth of house payments are required.

 – Credit History is the timeliness with which you’ve paid your bills in the past.
 Underwriters will generally focus on the last two years.